 An increase in substances that regulate the inflammation associated with areas of high neurodegeneration is also seen in ageing brains.

-As inflammation in the brain increases, the body responds by releasing inflammatory compounds to aid healing, however, these can be destructive to the healthy cells too resulting in irritation and tissue deterioration.
+As inflammation in the brain increases, the body responds by releasing inflammatory compounds to aid healing, but these can be destructive to the healthy cells too, resulting in irritation and tissue deterioration.

-Research investigating the effects of antioxidants on brain health has accelerated over the years and confirms the notion that cognitive decline may be due to oxidation or inflammation.
+Research investigating the effects of antioxidants on brain health has developed over the years and confirms the theory that cognitive decline may be due to oxidation or inflammation.
 (7)

-Scientists believe that antioxidant defences decline with age and we lose the ability to produce the high levels of antioxidants that the body needs to cope with increasing environmental factors such as pollution, processed foods, contaminants and modern-day stressors.
+Scientists believe that antioxidant defences decline with age: we lose the ability to produce the high levels of antioxidants that the body needs to cope with increasing environmental factors such as pollution, processed foods, contaminants and modern day stressors.

 Antioxidants are substances that help to neutralise and protect the cells and tissues against highly reactive and harmful chemicals known as free radicals.